SirEthanator/Catppuccin-Dots/README.md

 ## To do

-- [ ] Change paths to ~/ instead of my home folder in some parts of the config
+- [ ] Change paths to ~/ or $HOME/ instead of my home folder in some parts of the config

 - [ ] Tweak some colors in Firefox